-These Begin Again interviews focus on people who’ve started over, whether as a career, by moving or even through divorce or remarriage.
-Today, I’m interviewing Molly from Shallow Reflections.
-Molly is a nurse and it wasn’t until later in life that she found out that she had a knack for humor writing.
+These Begin Again interviews focus on people who’ve started over, whether as a career, by moving, or even through divorce or remarriage.
+Today, I’m interviewing Molly who is a nurse and it wasn’t until later in life that she found out that she had a knack for humor writing.
 It’s now something that she juggles along with nursing.
 So let’s meet Molly and find out who is that Boomer on the ledge.

 Can you please introduce yourself, tell us what you do and where you do it?